marcelmazon/rosicrucian-literature/en/books/blavatsky-and-the-secret-doctrine.md

 purpose, be an army of spiritual reconstruction marching like the prophets of old in the vanguard of progress.

 Manly P. Hall.

-MAX HEINDEL
-A SHORT BIOGRAPHY
+### <h3 id="biography-of-max-heindel">MAX HEINDEL - A SHORT BIOGRAPHY</h3>

-е 94 АХ HEINDEL, known as the great- est western mystic of the twentieth century, was born on July 23rd, 1865,
-2 of the royal family of Von Grasshoffs, s > who were connected with the Ger- man Court during the life-time of Prince Bismark.
+MАХ HEINDEL, known as the great- est western mystic of the twentieth century, was born on July 23rd, 1865, of the royal family of Von Grasshoffs, who were connected with the Ger- man Court during the life-time of Prince Bismark.
 The father of Max Heindel was Francois L. von Grasshoff.
 He migrated, when quite a young man,